Susan M. Eveland, University Registrar

 Students are held responsible for familiarity with university requirements governing such matters as registration, academic standards, student activities, student conduct, and organizations.
 Academic regulations are listed on the registrar’s website.

-About the UO Catalog.
-This publication, the 2013–14 University of Oregon Catalog, is a statement of university rules, regulations, and calendars that goes into effect at the opening of fall term 2013.
-Changes to the university curriculum that were made through spring term 2013 are reflected in the academic sections of the catalog.
-Bachelor’s Degree Requirements, in this section of the catalog, have been updated to reflect curriculum changes that were made through spring term 2013.
+This publication, the 2016–17 University of Oregon Catalog, is a statement of university rules, regulations, and calendars that goes into effect at the opening of fall term 2016.
+Changes to the university curriculum that were made through spring term 2016 are reflected in the academic sections of the catalog.
+Bachelor’s Degree Requirements, in this section of the catalog, have been updated to reflect curriculum changes that were made through spring term 2016.

 A student who is admitted and enrolls at the university during any academic year may graduate under the general requirement provisions of the catalog in effect that year, provided the catalog has not expired.
 A student may choose to graduate under the general requirements of a subsequent catalog, provided he or she completes all of those requirements.
 Major requirements are determined by the academic departments and programs; requirements are subject to change for students who are not continuously enrolled.
-See Catalog Expiration and Requirements Policies in the Contents section of this catalog for more information.
+See Catalog Expiration and Requirements Policies in the Reader's Guide to the Catalog section for more information.

 Undergraduate and graduate degrees and certificates are listed in the Degrees, Majors, Minors, and Certificates section of this catalog.
 For details about graduate degrees, see the Graduate School section.